xuantruongyen/nhanh.vn/docs/product/add.md

 status | string | No | Trạng thái của sản phẩm: Active or Inactive

 ## Response:
+The response: JSON decode the response to get the structure:
 ```js
 [
 	"ids" => [